-Short answer: West Palm Beach storm claims are underpaid mainly because carriers underscope roof damage, omit matching costs required under Fla.
+Short answer: According to Fla.
 Stat.
-626.9744, skip code-upgrade coverage, and minimize interior water damage.
-Each omission is recoverable through an independent estimate and, if needed, appraisal.
+626.9744, West Palm Beach storm claims are underpaid mainly because carriers underscope roof damage, omit required matching costs, skip code-upgrade coverage, and minimize interior water damage.
+Each omission is recoverable through an independent estimate and, if needed, appraisal, and Fla.
+Stat.
+627.70131 gives the carrier 60 days to pay or deny.

 Roof damage is the most disputed item in Palm Beach County storm claims.
 Wind uplift loosens shingles and compromises underlayment without obvious damage from the ground.
 In coastal West Palm Beach, salt air and humidity already age roofing, so carriers attribute storm damage to wear.
 A thorough inspection routinely finds more than the first adjuster scoped, and the difference can be tens of thousands of dollars.